20605 - MACHINE LEARNING II

-The course introduces students to some frontier research topics in Statistics and Machine Learning, both from a theoretical and applied standpoint.
+The course introduces students to some frontier research topics in Statistics and Machine Learning.
 Students are exposed to state of the art methodologies for inferences and prediction and are trained to develop a principled and thoughtful approach towards Machine Learning.
 The first part of the course deals with Bayesian Nonparametric theory.
 We start with foundational and theoretical issues, overview popular models and investigate their inferential implications and showcase computational methodologies and popular applications areas.
 The second part of the course focuses on modern applied machine learning.
-We present recent developments and breakthroughs in artificial neural networks and deep learning, reinforcement learning and boosting.
+We present recent developments and breakthroughs in artificial neural networks and deep learning and reinforcement learning.
 An introduction to PyTorch is also provided.

 - Foundations of Bayesian Nonparametrics: exchangeability and de Finetti’s representation theorem.

 - Nonparametric priors: definition, distributional properties and Bayesian nonparametric models.